ahmed-168/DevTinder-web/README.md

 - Remove unecessary code and create a Hello World app
 - install and config tailwind css and daisy ui
 - Add NavBar Component to App.jsx
+- create a NavBar.jsx seperate component file
+- install react-router and tested it